 - Outside perspective and analysis – In situations where you wish to improve an aspect of your business, an independent opinion can be constructively critical.
-A consultant can help guide you to the direction for success;
+Moreover, a consultant can guide you towards success;

 - Flexibility – The term of work designated to a consultant is usually for a fixed period only and there are no long-term obligations after your contract expires.

 If you think engaging the services of a consultant sounds right for your business, make sure your contract with them is drafted properly.
-Customise a consultancy agreement with LawPath for free online, and have it reviewed by an experienced business lawyer so you can get started on the right path.
+Furthermore, you should make sure your agreement is reviewed by a business lawyer to ensure it is effective.

 Unsure where to start?
 Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.